HanaNassef/hananassef.github.io/README.md

 ## About Me

-I am Hana Nassef, a Computer Engineering student at Nile University and a Data Scientist student at ALX.
+I am Hana Nassef, a Computer Engineering student at Nile University and a Data Science graduate from ALX.
 I am passionate about using my technical skills to solve real-world problems and make an impact in the world.

 ## Experience